-Authors may be asked to provide the research data supporting their paper for editorial review and or to comply with the open data requirements of the journal.
+Authors may be asked to provide the research data supporting their paper for editorial review or comply with the journal's open data requirements.
 Authors should be prepared to provide public access to such data, if practicable, and should be prepared to retain such data for a reasonable number of years after publication.

 Originality and Acknowledgement of Sources

-The authors should ensure that they have written entirely original works, and if the authors have used the work and or words of others, which this has been appropriately cited or quoted and permission has been obtained where necessary.
+The authors should ensure that they have written entirely original works.
+If the authors have used the work and/or words of others, this has been appropriately cited or quoted, and permission has been obtained where necessary.

-Plagiarism takes many forms, from ‘passing off’ another’s paper as the author’s paper, to copying or paraphrasing substantial parts of another’s paper (without attribution), to claiming results from research conducted by others.
+Plagiarism takes many forms, from ‘passing off’ another’s paper as the author’s paper, copying or paraphrasing substantial parts of another’s paper (without attribution), and claiming results from research conducted by others.
 Plagiarism, in all its forms, constitutes unethical behavior and is unacceptable.

 In general, an author should not submit for consideration in another journal a paper that has been published previously, except in the form of an abstract or as part of a published lecture or academic thesis or as an electronic preprint.

 Publication of some kinds of articles (e.g., clinical guidelines, translations) in more than one journal is sometimes justifiable, provided certain conditions are met.
-The authors and editors of the journals concerned must agree to the secondary publication, which must reflect the same data and interpretation of the primary document.
+The authors and editors of the journals concerned must agree to the secondary publication, reflecting the same data and interpretation of the primary document.
 The primary reference must be cited in the secondary paper.